fonipts/pluton-lobby/doc/architecture.md

-# Structuring your template
+# Architecture

+## What is architecture
+It is a set of guidelines that you want or how your project template will function base on our needs in the application, with the help of `architecture.yaml` you define the characteristics of your application before starting for your upcomming project.

-## Sample of code in yaml for setting in architectur.yaml
+## Sample of code in yaml for setting in architecture.yaml

 In a browser :
 ```html